NetSweet/netsuite/README.md

 end
 ```

-If are using username + password authentication (which you shouldn't be!) *and* you'd like to use a API endpoints greater than 2015_1 you'll need to specify an application ID:
+If you are using username + password authentication (which you shouldn't be!) *and* you'd like to use an API endpoint greater than 2015_1, you'll need to specify an application ID:

 ```ruby
 NetSuite::Configuration.soap_header = {